 The Food Bank in Spijkenisse is smaller in size.
 It provides all the surrounding towns and villages with food.
 Inside things are in ready for the filling of the food crates.
 Spijkenisse does the filling itself.
 Slowly the 25 volunteers arrive.
 It seems like everyone knows each other for many years.
 At 1 o’clock pm the noise of the conveyor belt fills the hall.
 That’s the perfect time for that single question: Is there anybody who does not want to be photographed?
 Nobody has a problem, so that makes our work easier.

 An elderly lady steals the show.
 Her smile is contagious and she chats for many hours.
 Elisabeth is 90 years old.
 “According to the national organization I am in the oldest volunteer in the country!
 Anyway, I hope to keep on doing this for many years.
 I really felt sad when I had to stay at home after an injury.
 Yes, I truly missed them”.
 And, then with her deep brown eyes: “It keeps my mind alive and clean.”

-At the end of the afternoon 300 crates are filled and stored for the next day.
+At the end of the afternoon, 300 crates are filled and stored for the next day.
 Here in Spijkenisse customers receive two crates.
-The other one is filled with fresh food like fruit, dairy and vegetables.
+The other one is filled with fresh food like fruit, dairy, and vegetables.
 Sometimes more exotic items end up in a crate.
 This Friday cassava is such an item.
-“Our customers tend be quite conservative in a culinary context”, says Arco, who he is the overall manager.
-“On an information screen we show them recipes.
-Hopefully they can do something with this cassava.
+“Our customers tend to be quite conservative in a culinary context”, says Arco, who he is the overall manager.
+“On an information screen, we show them recipes.
+Hopefully, they can do something with this cassava.
 While they wait in line they can see it, together with our strict basic rules.
 No messing around.”
-The Food Banks are an example where humanity and professionalism go hand in hand.
+Food Banks are an example where humanity and professionalism go hand in hand.